Will we ever quantize the centers of mass of heavy systems? A case for a Heisenberg cut in quantum mechanics: Essential system of units

 So far, so good, but what about the speed of light~$c$?
 Relativistic spacetimes are manifolds endowed with Lorentzian metrics.
 To be defined and tested, they must be equipped with bona fide clocks.
 Bona fide clocks ascribe the same real number to any pair of arbitrarily close events they visit, irrespective of their state of motion and past histories.
 Not only all spacetime observables, such as the size of black holes, but also all physical observables defined in relativistic spacetimes may be expressed in terms of time units given by bona fide clocks~\cite{MPSV2024}.
 Perhaps the most straightforward way to convince oneself of it is through a protocol devised by Unruh.
-To measure, say, the length~$D$ of a small rod in a relativistic spacetime, we do not need a standard ruler; three clocks suffice.
-The first clock~$\mathcal{C}_1$ flies from the left to the right end of the rod, recording its trip-time interval~$\tau_1$.
-Immediately afterwards, a second clock~$\mathcal{C}_2$ is sent back, recording its return trip-time interval~$\tau_2$.
+To measure, say, the length~$D$ of a small rod in a relativistic spacetime, three clocks suffice.
+The first clock~$\mathcal{C}_1$ flies from the left to the right end of the rod, recording the time interval~$\tau_1$ of its trip.
+Immediately afterward, a second clock~$\mathcal{C}_2$ is sent back, recording the return time interval~$\tau_2$.
 Meanwhile, a clock~$\mathcal{C}_3$ records the time interval~$\tau_3$ that elapses from the departure of~$\mathcal{C}_1$ to the return of~$\mathcal{C}_2$.
-In relativistic spacetimes, the rod's length in time units (related, {\em e.g.}, with light-seconds) will read
+In relativistic spacetimes, the rod's length in time units (related, {\em e.g.}, with light-seconds) will read~\cite{MPSV2024}

-irrespectively of how quick~$\mathcal{C}_1$ and~$\mathcal{C}_2$ move back and forth.
+irrespective of how quickly $\mathcal{C}_1$ and~$\mathcal{C}_2$ move back and forth.
+(Note that when clocks $\mathcal{C}_1$ and $\mathcal{C}_2$ approach the speed of light, $\tau_1=\tau_2\to 0$, we get $D \to \tau_3/2$, as it should be.)
 It is clear, hence, that distances can be measured only with clocks {\em in relativistic spacetimes}.
 In the case that all physical quantities are measured with clocks, all velocities are dimensionless numbers, expressing how close something moves with respect to the causality (light) cone, $c = 1$.
 The speed of light~$c$ acquires dimensional units only when it serves as a conversion factor from time units to a human-made distance unit, such as the meter.
-Note that in Galilei spacetime, Eq.~\eqref{UE} is invalid, reflecting the need for independent standards of space and time to express observables defined over it.
+It is worthwhile to note that in Galilei spacetime $\tau_3 = \tau_1 + \tau_2$, driving the right-hand side of Eq.~\eqref{UE} to vanish identically.
+The fact that Eq.~\eqref{UE} is invalid in Galilei spacetime simply reflects the necessity of independent standards for space and time.
 In Galilei spacetime, $c$, as any other speed, is a legitimate physical observable.